Franciscoborges2002/tf2TradingUtils/README.md

 # scraptfC2CExtension

-An extension for scrap.tf thar copies the name of the item.
+An extension for scrap.tf that copies the name of the item in scrap.tf to make it easier to search the items in another sites.